OpenMDAO/GEM/README.txt

 1.1 GEM Source Distribution Layout

 README.txt    - this file
-diamond    - source files for building the GEM/OpenCSM/EGADS libraries docs       - documentation include    - headers used by GEM and those used to build GEM apps pygem     - source files used to interface GEM with Python quartz     - source files for building the GEM/CAPRI libraries src        - general source files test       - test and example code
+diamond       - source files for building the GEM/OpenCSM/EGADS libraries docs          - documentation include       - headers used by GEM and those used to build GEM apps pygem_diamond - source files used to interface GEM/OpenCSM/EGADS with Python pygem_quartz  - source files used to interface GEM/CAPRI with Python quartz        - source files for building the GEM/CAPRI libraries src           - general source files test          - test and example code

 1.2 GEM & EGADS Binary Distribution